astromuditgarg/astromuditgarg.github.io/_pages/research.md

 <i>Detecting gravitational waves is similar to measuring the distance to the nearest star with an accuracy of the width of a human hair.</i>-Anonymous

-The above quote truly captures the challenge of directly observing gravitational waves (GWs), even though the observable GWs emerge from highly energetic astrophysical events, mainly merger between compact objects : black hole (BH), neutron star (NS), and white dwarfs (WD).
-Also, depending primaritly on the total mass and distance of the source, they show up at different observed frequency range at earth.
+<p align="justify">The above quote truly captures the challenge of directly observing gravitational waves (GWs), even though the observable GWs emerge from highly energetic astrophysical events, mainly merger between compact objects : black hole (BH), neutron star (NS), and white dwarfs (WD).
+Also, depending primaritly on the total mass and distance of the source, they show up at different observed frequency range at earth.</p>

-I am mainly interesting in using detection of Gravitational Waves to learn something about their astrophysical environment.
+<p align="justify">I am mainly interesting in using detection of Gravitational Waves to learn something about their astrophysical environment.
 I mainly focus on GW waveform from the merger of massive black hole binaries embedded in an accretion disc.
-My recent project are:
+My recent project are:</p>

 * Evolution of LISA detectable intermediate mass black hole binaries in a thin gas disc<br>
 <img class="img-responsive" src="https://muditgarg96.github.io/images/Paper2.png" title="Paper2" width="600">